-The Pre-Medical Admissions Pathway (P-MAP) Program is a 13-month, full-time, intensive medical school preparation program designed for students who have experienced greater than average challenges in preparing to become competitive medical school applicants.
-The program includes a Master of Science degree in Cellular & Molecular Medicine, professional and clinical development, and success seminars.
+The Pre-Medical Admissions Pathway (P-MAP) Program is a 13-month, full-time, intensive medical school preparation program designed for students who demonstrate intellect, aptitude and drive, yet have had fewer opportunities to become competitive medical school applicants due to educational inequity, language obstacles, family and work commitments or other challenges.
+The program includes coursework towards a Master of Science degree in Cellular & Molecular Medicine, professional and clinical development, and success seminars.
 Those who successfully complete the program requirements will receive admission to the UA College of Medicine-Tucson.

 The P-MAP program focuses on three main areas of preparation: